AFWW

 Author of Women, Power, and the Biology of Peace

-A leader of great vision could help us find virtually limitless creative ways to use American and global wealth to teach the world's discouraged and disenfranchised people to help themselves (see Shift Our Economies for ideas about supporting self-sufficiency over giving aid handouts) and to oppose the ignorance and hopelessness from which terror is bred.
+A leader of great vision could help us find virtually limitless creative ways to use American and global wealth to teach the world's discouraged and disenfranchised people to help themselves...and undercut terrorist ideology.

 Other examples of visionary leaders: